 Any sexualized behaviour of a church leader towards a congregant or youth is sexual misconduct regardless of whether there was perceived consent or given consent.
 It is a breach of fiduciary duty.
 Similar to therapists and counsellors, church leaders must abide by the professional code of ethics held by their denomination or congregation, which does not tolerate any sexual contact with those whom they are serving.

-If the individual experiencing clergy misconduct is a minor, it must be reported to the police or child welfare authorities, as an incident of child abuse immediately, as required by law.
+If the individual experiencing clergy misconduct is a minor, it must be immediately reported to the police or child welfare authorities.

 Clergy Misconduct is: